 Our traditional handmade Stollen and Christmas Cookies can be purchased and shipped throughout the US via the Shop tab.
-They also make a perfect corporate gift for your clients.

 Our Stollen recipe is a mix of 2 grandmas recipes - a friend’s from Dresden and my Oma's.
 For 6 months, we developed our Stollen recipe, tested it on German/European Stollen-Lovers, and only started producing them here in Brooklyn after we got a 100% approval rate.

 We use mainly organic ingredients as well as a few speciality ingredients such as the Rum from Austria, Marzipan from Germany etc. We keep it real — as real can be – including the slow process of production, giving the Stollen their time within steps of the production process, aside from their resting time.
 Each Stollen is handmade, with love.

 Back in 1450, Stollen were to be eaten in the Advent-Time — the time of fastening.
 During that period of the year, the Pope of Rome was prohibiting the use of butter.
 Oil-only, resulted on bland Stollen that were as hard as stone.
 After several attempts over 40 years from Prince Elector Ernst and his brother Duke Albrecht of Saxony to intercede in favor of butter, in 1490, Pope Innocent VII signed a bill renowned as “The Butter Letter” authorizing the usage of butter – only its use was only free of fine for Prince Elector and his family without paying a fine.
 The others were fined a 1/20th gold Gulden.